-Notice that also this specification of the FX rate is subject to arbitrage constraints such that the Radon-Nikodym derivative defined by Eq \eqref{eqn:rnDer4} is a martingale.
+Notice that also this specification of the FX rate is subject to arbitrage constraints {such that the Radon-Nikodym derivative defined by Eq \eqref{eqn:rnDer4} {be} a martingale}.
 The condition equivalent to Eq \eqref{eqn:muZ} in the case where the FX dynamics is given by Eq \eqref{eqn:jumpFX} is provided by

-Despite the introduction of the jump in the FX rate dynamics, the consistency between $\process X$ and $\process Z$ is maintained.
-From a practical point of view it means that we do not need to worry about which FX rate we use, as one can be obtained as a transformation of the first one and it is guaranteed to satisfy the no-arbitrage relations for the associated Radon-Nikodym derivative.
+Despite the introduction of the jump in the FX rate dynamics, the consistency {highlighted in Remark \ref{rem:symmetry}} between $\process X$ and $\process Z$ is maintained.
+From a practical point of view {this} means that we do not need to worry about which FX rate we use, as one can be obtained as a transformation of the first one and it is guaranteed to satisfy the no-arbitrage relations for the associated Radon--Nikodym derivative.
 This is proved in the next \begin{prop}[FX rates symmetry under devaluation jump to default] Let us consider an FX rate process whose dynamics in the domestic measure ${\mathbb Q}$ is specified by Eq \eqref{eqn:jumpFX} and whose drift is given by Eq \eqref{eqn:compMu}.
 Then the dynamics of the process $\process X$ where $X_t = \sfrac 1 {Z_t}$ in the foregin measure $\hat{\mathbb Q}$ is given by

 where the devaluation rate for $\process X$ is given by